Prop Bet in Sports Betting: Definition, Examples, More

 Lachlan Cunningham/Getty Images.
 Pictured: George Kittle

-Many modern gamblers need action on every little facet of the game, or have turned to props as a way to make money since spreads and totals have become so efficient.
+Many modern gamblers need action on every little facet of the game, or have turned to props as a way to make some extra money since spreads and totals have become so efficient.

 Below we dive into prop bet definitions and examples for each sport.

 You can use our props tool at FantasyLabs, which has hit at 59% over the last two years on props graded 10 out of 10, to beat the books on these bets.

 A prop bet in sports betting — short for proposition bet — is a wager that is not directly tied to the final score or final outcome.

 Almost anything but the point spread, total and moneyline can be considered a prop bet — total passing yards by a player, who will score the first touchdown, coin toss result (yes, even the coin toss) and so much more.